saunakc/redshift-sqa-simulator/README.md

 # redshift-sqa-simulator

+Rational
+--
+Redshift [SQA](https://docs.aws.amazon.com/redshift/latest/dg/wlm-short-query-acceleration.html) is tricky to repliacte in a test environment.
+First you need a way to launch concurrent queries.
+Second the queries that are launched concurrently, need to have a good mix of profiles- short running queries and long running queries.
+This code will provide you a framework to 1) launch concurrent queries on a pre-configured Redshift cluster in a repeated interval and 2) a set of baseline queries for TPCH data.
+Additionally this provides a Redshift snapshot pre-loaded with 100G TPCH data that can be made available upon request.

 This simulator creates
 --
   1. A AWS Lambda function in python that launches a SQL query stored in s3.
 Several queries can be stored in s3, among which only one will be launched randomly at a time.